Can I Use Water Instead Of Coolant? (Answered!)

 Furthermore, the freezing point for water is 32 degrees Fahrenheit; if temperatures outside exceed this mark, the liquid may freeze and expand, damaging its cooling system in the process.

-Furthermore, coolant contains rust inhibitors and other chemicals which protect against corrosion in case you run low on coolant – can water be used instead?
+Furthermore, coolant contains rust inhibitors and other chemicals that protect against corrosion in case you run low on coolant – can water be used instead?

 Bottom line: Only use water instead of coolant in an emergency situation that requires you to drive your vehicle directly to a repair shop.
-Do not switch over to water as your regular coolant.
+Do not switch over to water as your regular coolant says Mechanic.

 Can You Use Water Instead Of Coolant In The Winter?